Barsay/ApaBasics/README.md

 # ApaBasics
 This project contains simple programming algoritms library in C language, containing details on how they work, their  computational costs, etc.
-For every function has a Doxygen description.
+Every function has a Doxygen description.
 For now it's a work in progress.

 main.c contains simple tests for every function.

 ## Algorithms featured in this library:
 ### Recursive algorithms:
-### Mathematical:
+#### Mathematical:
 - factorial
 - fibonacci
 - mcd
+- Determinant [todo]

+### OnLine Connectivity:
+- Quick-find
+- Quick-union
+- Weighted Quick-Union